 About the Project

 Building on its 30-year history of providing free and objective information on ethical finance and corporate activity to the public, the EIRIS Foundation has undertaken a new project: conducting research into corporate activity in Crimea and Palestine.
 The EIRIS Foundation has a history of supporting projects which study the interplay between corporate activity and conflict in Sudan and Burma/Myanmar.
-International law recognises occupation as a form of conflict, and occupying governments use economic activity to help secure and maintain their control of territory.
+International law recognizes occupation as a form of conflict, and occupying governments use economic activity to help secure and maintain their control of territory.

 The result is the EIRIS Foundation’s online database of the companies active in Crimea and Palestine.
 These databases are presented in the context of information and analysis about the territories’ international trade policies.